developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/licensing/index.md

 ## Overview

 For **Zebra Professional-series devices, certain DataWedge features require the purchase of a [Mobility DNA (MDNA) Enterprise license](/licensing/#mdnacomponentsandfeatures).** The DataWedge features that require MDNA license include MultiBarcode and Document Capture as part of NextGen SimulScan.
+This section discusses DataWedge behavior on licensed and unlicensed Zebra Professional devices.

 ## Licensed Devices